 -

-Warranty implications for improper installation
+Warranty implications for improper install

 Cost Analysis: Solar Investment